-- 89. (1) Despite section 87- - (a) every exemption, licence or approval referred to in the first column of 10 Schedule 2 and in force immediately before the date of commencement of this Act, shall be deemed from that date to be a registration in the category referred to in the second column of that Schedule. - (b) a notice issued under section 33 of the Liquor Act, 1989, in respect of an application for a licence referred to in the first column of Schedule 2 and in force immediately before the date of commencement of this Act, shall be deemed from that date to be a registration referred to in the second column of that Schedule. - (2) A producer as defined in section 31(2) of the Liquor Act, 1989, and the holder of a wholesale liquor licence who is deemed to be registered to sell liquor for wholesale by virtue of the conversion contemplated in subsection (1) shall dispose of all his, her or its interests in the retail liquor trade within a period of three years after the commencement of this Act. - (3) A person conducting business both as a producer and as a wholesaler of liquor by virtue of a license issued in terms of the Liquor Act, 1989, shall dispose of all his, her or 2 its interests in the retail liquor trade and in either manufacturing or wholesaling within three years after the commencement of this Act. - (4) The holder of a brewers' licence who is deemed to be registered to manufacture liquor by virtue of the conversion contemplated in subsection (1), shall dispose of all his, her or its interests in the wholesale and retail liquor trade in so far as such interests relate to the manufacture and sale of beer and sorghum beer, or beer or sorghum beer, as the case may be, within a period of three years after the commencement of this Act. - (5) Any determination made in terms of section 51(2) of the Liquor Act, 1989, shall lapse on 31 December of the year following the year in which this Act comes into operation and shall on that date cease to be of any force and effect. - (6) Any consent granted under section 158(2) of the Liquor Act, 1989, shall lapse on 31 December of the year following the year in which this Act comes into operation and shall on that date cease to be of any force and effect. - (7) Subject to subsection (1), any application or matter received by a local authority in terms of the Liquor Act, 1989, before the commencement of this Act and not disposed 40 of prior to such commencement, shall be disposed of by that local authority in terms of that Act. - (8) The holder of a grocer's wine licence in terms of the Liquor Act, 1989, who is deemed to be registered to sell liquor by virtue of the conversion contemplated in subsection (1), shall be entitled to sell wine as defined in section 1 of the Liquor Products 45 Act, 1989, for a period of five years after the commencement of this Act, subject to application to and approval of the relevant authority for separate premises as prescribed.
+- 89. (1) Despite section 87- - (a) every exemption, licence or approval set out in the first column of Schedule 2 and in force immediately before the date of commencement of this Act, shall be deemed from that date to be a registration in the category set out in the 20 second column of that Schedule; and

+(b) a notice issued under section 33 of the Liquor Act, 1989, in respect of an application for a licence set out in the first column of Schedule 2 and in force immediately before the date of commencement of this Act, shall be deemed from that date to be a registration set out in the second column of that 25 Schedule.

+(2) A producer as defined in section 31(2) of the Liquor Act, 1989, and the holder of a wholesale liquor licence who is deemed to be registered to sell liquor for wholesale by virtue of the conversion contemplated in subsection (1) shall dispose of all his, her or its interests in the retail liquor trade within a period of three years after the commencement 30

+(3) A person conducting business both as a producer and as a wholesaler of liquor by virtue of a license issued in terms of the Liquor Act, 1989, shall dispose of all his, her or its interests in the retail liquor trade and in either manufacturing or wholesaling within three years after the commencement of this Act.

+(4) The holder of a brewers' licence who is deemed to be registered to manufacture liquor by virtue of the conversion contemplated in subsection (1), shall dispose of all his, her or its interests in the wholesale and retail liquor trade in so far as such interests relate to the sale of beer and sorghum beer, or beer or sorghum beer, as the case may be, within a period of three years after the commencement of this Act.

+- (5) Any determination made in terms of section 51 of the Liquor Act, 1989, shall lapse three years after the commencement of this Act. - (6) Any consent granted under section 158(2) of the Liquor Act, 1989, shall lapse on 31 December of the year following the year in which this Act comes into operation and shall on that date cease to be of any force and effect.

+(7) Subject to subsection (1), any application or matter received by a local authority in terms of the Liquor Act, 1989, before the commencement of this Act and not disposed of prior to such commencement, shall be disposed of by that local authority in terms of that Act.

+(8) The holder of a grocer's wine licence in terms of the Liquor Act, 1989, who is deemed to be registered to sell liquor by virtue of the conversion contemplated in subsection (1), shall be entitled to sell wine as defined in section 1 of the Liquor Products Act, 1989, for a period of five years after the commencement of this Act, whereafter the licence shall lapse: Provided that such holder may at any time after the commencement of this Act apply to the relevant authority for a registration contemplated in section 27(c)(i) for prescribed separate premises.

+(9) The conversion of a wholesaler (manufacturer) set out in Schedule 2 shall be subject to the scrutiny and confirmation of the relevant authority.